A research study showed that there was a 98% restoration of arm raise ability (abduction) within 2 days after Dr. Oolo-Austin’s MCD Procedure!

 * It should be noted that cases of malignant hyperthermia (MH) which are very serious and known to be fatal, are normally brought on specifically by agents used in general anesthetics.
 General anesthetic drugs that have triggered MH include isoflurane, desflurane, enflurane, sevoflurane, methoxyflurane, cycl-propane halothane, and succinylcholine.
 MH, however, is not associated with drugs used for local or regional anesthesia.

 The authors acknowledge that risks such as fractures or dislocations could exist with this procedure in certain circumstances.
-The OAT Procedure is designed specifically to prevent such occurrences but if performed improperly or without proper work-up and risks assessment for contra-indications or possibly with sudden uncontrolled movements by the patient during the procedure, injuries could conceivably result.
-The actual procedure itself is, therefore, not delineated in this article to mitigate liability from readers attempting to perform the OAT procedure without proper qualifications or training.
+The MCD Procedure is designed specifically to prevent such occurrences but if performed improperly or without proper work-up and risks assessment for contra-indications or possibly with sudden uncontrolled movements by the patient during the procedure, injuries could conceivably result.
+The actual procedure itself is, therefore, not delineated in this article to mitigate liability from readers attempting to perform the MCD Procedure without proper qualifications or training.
 A randomized controlled study also still needs to be done with a much larger number of subjects to accurately ascertain success and risk factors.

 Each frozen shoulder case presented themselves to the treatment facility having been previously diagnosed with frozen shoulder by a medical physician.